wasmerio/wai/README.md

   `import!` and an `export!` macro for generating code.

 * `js` - this is for JavaScript users executing WebAssembly modules.
-This could be in a browsers, Node.js, or Deno.
+This could be in a browser, Node.js, or Deno.
 In theory this covers browser use cases like web workers and such as well.
 In this mode the `wai-bindgen` CLI tool will emit a `*.js` and a `*.d.ts` file describing the interface and providing necessary runtime support in JS to implement the canonical ABI.
 Note that the